danilop/SampleBatchProcessing/README.md

 ### Send the jobs uploading files from a directory

-The directory can be local or on an EC@ instance.
+The directory can be local or on an EC2 instance.

     ./SendJobs.py <Directory> <S3 Bucket Name> input/ output/ <SQS Queue Name> <AWS Region, e.g. "eu-west-1">